IveJ/mlSpark/README.md

 For more details on setting up a Pandas UDF, check out my prior post on getting up and running with PySpark.

-A Brief Introduction to PySpark

-PySpark is a great language for performing exploratory data analysis at scale, building machine learning pipelines, and… towardsdatascience.com
 This was an introduction that showed how to move sklearn processing from the driver node in a Spark cluster to the worker nodes.
 I’ve also used this functionality to scale up the Featuretools library to work with billions of records and create hundreds of predictive models.